unusualcatcher/rakshak/README.md

 - Accident detection model server
 - Fire and smoke detection model server

-Each notebook starts a Flask server that exposes a /detect endpoint, and uses ngrok to tunnel it to a public HTTPS URL.
+Each notebook starts a server that exposes a /detect endpoint, and uses ngrok to tunnel it to a public HTTPS URL.
 You must copy those two URLs into your .env file (described in Section 5).